Self-exclusion from gambling venues or activities

 If you breach the terms of self-exclusion

 You will be asked to leave if you enter a venue (or part of a venue) from which you are excluded.
-The incident will be reported to the Office of Liquor and Gaming Regulation (OLGR) for investigation and may result in you being issued a fine.
+The incident will be reported to the Office of Liquor and Gaming Regulation (OLGR) for investigation and may result in you being fined.

-If you enter a venue (or part of a venue) from which you are excluded and the venue does not take reasonable steps to prevent you from entering, you can report the incident to OLGR.
-The incident will be investigated and fine/s may be issued.
+If you enter a venue (or part of a venue) from which you are excluded and the venue does not take reasonable steps to prevent you from entering, you can contact OLGR to report the incident or submit a complaint online.
+The incident will be investigated and fines may be issued.

 How to cancel self-exclusion

-If you feel your situation has changed, you may lodge an application to revoke/cancel your exclusion with the gambling venue.
-An application may only be made one year from the day after the exclusion was issued or within the 24-hour cooling-off period.
+If you feel your situation has changed, you may lodge an application to cancel your exclusion with the gambling venue.
+An application may only be made 1 year from the day after the exclusion was issued or within the 24-hour cooling-off period.